official-antistasi-community/A3-Antistasi-Docs/source/reference_guide/concepts_info/concepts/war_level.rst

       :class-title: header-3-light
       :class-container: sd-card-3

-      - Enemy factions get more resources to spend on their attacks and QRFs (i.e. QRFs and attacks will increasingly be composed of deadlier and deadlier weaponry like tanks, attack choppers, etc.)
+      - Enemy factions get more resources to spend on their attacks and QRFs
+      - with increasing war level the enemy choice of vehicles is getting more towards heavy deadlier weaponry like tanks, attack choppers, etc.
       - Composition of enemy forces will become harder in things like convoy missions
       - Garrisons and patrols are larger and their weaponry becomes deadlier
       - The number of civilians that you will see in cities will decrease with War Level